quickapps/docs/en/developers/plugins.rst

 process are both very similar as they perform similar actions during their process.

 Plugins can be updated using a ZIP package only if the current version (version currently installed) is older than the version in the ZIP package.

 During this process two events are triggered:

--  ``Plugin.<PluginName>.beforeUpdate``: Before plugins’s old directory
-   is removed from "/plugins"
--  ``Plugin.<PluginName>.afterUpdate``: Before plugins’s old directory
+-  Plugin.<PluginName>.beforeUpdate: Before plugins’s old directory is removed from "/plugins"

-   was removed from "/plugins" and after placing new directory in its place.
+-  Plugin.<PluginName>.afterUpdate: Before plugins’s old directory was removed from "/plugins" and after placing new directory in its place.

 The update process basically replaces one directory (older) by another (latest).
 Plugins should take care of migration tasks if needed using the events described above.

 Configurable Settings
 =====================

 Plugins are allowed to define a series of customizable parameters, this parameters can be tweaked on the administration section by users with proper permissions.

 For example, a "Blog" plugin could allow users to change plugin’s behavior by providing a series of form inputs where users may indicate certain values that will alter plugin’s functionalities, for example "show publish date" which would display article’s "publish date" when an article is being rendered.

 Any plugin can provide this form inputs by placing them into ``/src/Tempalte/Element/settings.ctp``, here is where you should render all form elements that users will be able to teak.
 For our "Blog" example, this file could look as follow:

 .. code:: php